-If you are a zucchini bread or zucchini cake lover you already know you’ll love this easy zucchini muffin recipe!
+If you are a zucchini bread recipe or zucchini cake lover you already know you’ll love this easy zucchini muffin recipe!

 The brown sugar flavor, and moist light texture win all ages over in one bite.